willymcallister/willymcallister.github.io/_articles/source-transformation.md

 ## Summary
 {:.no_toc}

+Consider source transformation when you see the pattern of a source and a resistor.

 Thévenin's circuit is a voltage source in series with a resistor.

 Norton's circuit is a current source in parallel with a resistor.